Cumulo-pro/Dymension/monitoring/dymension_metrics.md

 ## State Syncing

-*celestia_consensus_state_syncing*
+*cometbft_consensus_state_syncing*

-Celestia State Synchronisation Metric: A metric that indicates whether a node in the Celestia consensus system is performing state synchronisation.
+Dymension State Synchronisation Metric: A metric that indicates whether a node in the Dymension consensus system is performing state synchronisation.
 When this metric has a value of 1, it means that the node is performing state synchronisation.
 Conversely, a value of 0 indicates that the node is not currently performing state synchronisation.
 State synchronisation is a process in which a node updates its internal state to reflect the current state of the blockchain, which may include verification of smart contracts, pending transactions, among other things.

 Value: indicates whether a node is synchronising its state, FALSE is not currently performing state synchronisation, TRUE is performing state synchronisation.